24 Best Bug Tracking Tools in 2026

 Pricing: Starts free (2000 CI/CD minutes/month and 500MB), with premium tiers from $4/mo per user (Team) or $21/mo per user (Enterprise, includes self-hosted repos).

 Want to collect website issues directly into GitHub?
-See how GitHub/Marker.io integration works
+See how the GitHub/Marker.io integration works.

 7. GitLab